OriGoldfrydCS/AI-Text-Detector-App/README.md

 ## Model Decision Logic

-The model decides based on **a combination of deep and surface-level features**:
+The model makes its prediction based on a mix of **deep neural features** and **linguistic statistics**, but two features stand out as the most influential:

-- **Deep Representation:** 768-dim BERT embedding captures high-level semantics.
-- **Surface Linguistics:** Metrics like TTR, repetition rate, and burstiness reveal patterns often associated with AI or human writing.
-- **GPT-2 Perplexity:** High perplexity suggests unfamiliar, unnatural phrasing (often human); low suggests fluency (often AI).
+### Key Drivers Behind the Decision
+- **Perplexity (GPT-2):** Measures how "surprising" the text is to a language model.
+Lower perplexity suggests fluent, AI-like writing.
+Higher perplexity often points to more unpredictable, human writing.
+- **Type-Token Ratio (TTR):** A vocabulary richness score.
+AI tends to reuse common words more, while human writing often shows greater lexical variety.

+These two features – *perplexity* and *TTR* – were identified as the **strongest predictors** of authorship during our research and experimentation.

+Other supporting features include:

+- **BERT embeddings** – Capture overall semantic context
+- **Repetition Rate** – Detects redundant phrasing
+- **Syntactic Features** – Based on sentence structure and grammar
+- **Burstiness & Meta Features** – Measure rhythm and variation in sentence length

-- All features are passed to an **XGBoost classifier** trained on a labeled dataset of AI- vs human-written text.
+All features are combined into a 1792-dimensional vector and passed to a trained **XGBoost** classifier, which outputs the final probabilities of **Human** vs **AI**.

 ---